Cheberi-ya/Low-Risk-Aircraft-Proposal/README.md

 These are the objectives i hope to achieve with this analysis:

 main objective:
-- To do risk analysis and determine the lowest risk aircraft
+- To do analysis determine the lowest risk aircraft

 Other objectives:
-1. To calculate the accident rates for different types of aircraft engines.
+1. To calculate the injury severity for different types of aircraft engines.
 2. To evaluate the severity of accident injuries for different aircraft types.
-3. To calculate the numbers of uninjured passangers of the different aircrafts types.
+3. To assess the Passenger safety of the different aircrafts types.

 ### 2. Data
 The data was analysed by Python pandas run on a jupyter notebook.